 Three-day-per-week internship with local non-governmental organization (NGO) facilitated by JHU Public Health Studies Program Director and HAICU community liaison.
 Transportation to and from sites is provided.

 - In addition to class time, each course includes local speakers and field trips that build on the content of the course, such as a township tour, a trip to Parliament, and local museums.

 - The program also includes excursions to local points of interest like Robben Island, Cape Point, as well as a weekend homestay.

 - Prior to departure, students participate in several meetings at Homewood that cover health, safety, culture, and other preparations relevant to the experience.

 - Students are housed in a residence hall on the UCT campus in Rondebosch; have access to gym, library, internet, and other UCT amenities; and are provided with the majority of their meals.

-For more information, contact Lisa Folda or Dr. Jim Goodyear.
+For more information, contact Lisa Folda, or Mieka Smart.